Karlerikkanal/GenomeAnalysisTool/scripts/README.md

 - `-i INPUT_DIR` Path to the input directory.
 All reports should be contained in a single directory
 - `-o OUTPUT_DIR` Path to the output directory
+- `-d DIVERSITY_TYPE` The diversity type for calculating alpha-diversity.
+(Sh, BP, Si, ISi or F)

 ## 7. run_prokka.sh
 Runs [Prokka](https://github.com/tseemann/prokka) on the assembled genomes.